 Many aspects of the 1929 English Tudor’s old world charm were refurbished to create a property that attracts and recovers wildlife.
 With a generous southern exposure, this location is a perfect setting to invite nature to participate in a rain garden for water retention.
 The seasonal vegetation changes keep things cooler in summer and use passive solar gain in winter.
 The inherent thermo mass of the structure complements these extremes.

-The home has a brick, stone, and cement driveway that was replaced with cobble stones.
+The brick and stone home had a worn out cement driveway that was replaced with cobble stones.
 The cobble stones were created millions to billions of years ago and were hand cut 125 – 200 years ago for use in Chicago streets.
 All cobble stones were polished by wagon wheels, horseshoes, tires, shoes and bare feet and were created to last to infinity.
 At the homes entrance, the cobblestones were configured to provide an on-site geology trip for discussion of the geology of the earth and to tell the hidden stories of the streets of Chicago.

 The curb appeal of the home is accented by the multicolored brick of 2 textures with added limestone.
 The polished cobblestones form a mosaic of color that changes from weather conditions.
 The combinations of color between brick, cobblestones and the rain garden reflect what nature has been doing historically with colors and patterns